 Spoon your hot esquites into individual bowls.
 Top each with a dollop of cream or mayo and a spoonful of cheese.
 Eat with a spoon.

 Variations on Esquites

-If you can get your hands on some fresh epazote, chopped a handful of leaves and add to the mixture just a minute or so before you turn the heat off.
+If you can get your hands on some fresh epazote, chop a handful of leaves and add to the mixture just a minute or so before you turn the heat off.
 Epazote is often used in esquites in Mexico, and it adds a wonderfully authentic rustic flavor to this dish.

 Swap out the cream or mayo for whipped cream cheese.
 Make sure to have it at room temperature when using so that it will melt over the corn.
 Use plain cream cheese or choose a flavored version.
 No whipped cream cheese in your fridge?
-Whip the traditional stuff with an electric mixture.
+Whip the traditional stuff with an electric mixer.

 For the authentic Mexican street food experience, serve your esquites in disposable cups and eat with a plastic spoon.
 Add some powdered chile pepper (such as chile piquin) to the mixture, or have it available for each person to add to taste to their individual portions.

 Esquites are often made boiled instead of sautéed.
 Use only half of the fat, and cook the ingredients in about a quart (one liter) of water or chicken broth.
 Serve each portion with some of the cooking liquid.